open-telemetry/oteps/text/0156-columnar-encoding.md

   disable this default behavior.

-The implementation of these two rules should allow a seamless and adaptive integration of OTLP Arrow into the current ecosystem generally.
+The implementation of these two rules should allow a seamless and adaptive integration of OTel Arrow into the current ecosystem generally.

 For the prototype specifically, which is a fork of the OpenTelemetry